bugl

 React ES6 Variables

-Variables Before ES6 there was only one way of defining your variables: with the var keyword.
+Before ES6 there was only one way of defining your variables: with the var keyword.
 If you did not define them, they would be assigned to the global object.
-Unless you were in strict mode,…
+Unless you were in strict mode, then you w…

 React ES6 Destructuring

-Destructuring in React Destructuring is a JavaScript feature that allows you to extract values from objects or arrays into distinct variables.
-In React, it's commonly used with props, hooks, and stat…
+Destructuring is a JavaScript feature that allows you to extract values from objects or arrays into distinct variables.
+In React, it's commonly used with props, hooks, and state management.

 React ES6 Modules

-Modules JavaScript modules allow you to break up your code into separate files.
-This makes it easier to maintain the code-base.
-ES Modules rely on the import and export statements.
-Export You can exp…
+JavaScript modules allow you to break up your code into separate files.

 React JSX